-The result pertains to Leray-Hopf solutions of the NSE (2.1) with sufficiently small data.
+The analytic regularity result pertains to Leray-Hopf solutions of the viscous, incompressible Navier-Stokes equations (0.1) with sufficiently small data.
 We also remark that the variational bootstrapping argument used to establish (2.8) can also be used to establish analytic regularity for the solution of the Navier-Stokes equation in Sobolev spaces without weights, in compact subsets of P, and up to the boundary in domains with analytic boundary, thereby comprising a "real-valued" proof of the analytic regularity results in [32, 15] which were obtained in these references with function-theoretic arguments.
 The proof in the present paper proceeds, instead, by the classical arguments [34] which are based on localization, a-priori estimates and bootstrapping arguments combined with induction to control growth of constants in terms of derivative orders.

-The present proof is developed for so-called "no slip" boundary conditions (i.e. homogeneous Dirichlet boundary conditions) for the velocity field which entailed weighted norms with homogeneous corner weights.
+The present proof is developed for so-called "no-slip" boundary conditions (i.e. homogeneous Dirichlet boundary conditions) for the velocity field which entailed weighted norms with homogeneous corner weights.
 They can be extended verbatim to certain other combinations of boundary conditions at the corners.
 Corresponding weighted shift theorems in finite order weighted spaces were obtained in [36].

-The presently obtained analytic regularity shifts for the (Navier-)Stokes equations will allow for exponential convergence rates of so-called hp-discretizations of these equations.
-See, e.g., [5, 40, 3].
-Details of this will be developed elsewhere.
+The presently obtained analytic regularity shifts for the (Navier-)Stokes equations will allow for exponential convergence rates of suitable high-order and model order reduction discretizations of these equations.
+See, e.g., [5, 42, 24, 3].
+The detailed a priori analysis and exponential convergence of a mixed hp discontinuous Galerkin discretization of the Navier-Stokes equations in polygons (0.1) are developed in [38].